-- Move the pointer over the icon and click Workflow.
+- On the Data Analytics tab, move the pointer over the icon and select Workflow.

 - Click Create.

-- A zero load node is a control node used to maintain and control its descendant nodes in a workflow.
-A zero load node does not generate any data.
+- A zero load node is a control node that is used to maintain and control its descendant nodes in a workflow.
+A zero load node does not affect data.

-- If other nodes depend on a zero load node and the zero load node is set to Failed by an administration expert manually, the pending descendant nodes cannot be triggered.
-During the O&M process, an administration expert can disable a zero load node to prevent errors of ancestor nodes from being further expanded.
+- If other nodes depend on a zero load node and the zero load node is set to Failed by an administration expert, the pending descendant nodes cannot be triggered.
+During the O&M process, a zero load node can be disabled to prevent errors of ancestor nodes from being further expanded.

 - Typically, the root node of the workspace is used as the ancestor node of a zero load